ArthurAssuncao/WhatsappWebCustomizer/README_en.md

 # Wpp web Customizer
 Customize the Whatsapp Web.

+##Features:
+- Change the chat background

 ##How to use:
 Send to image to someone friend in Whatsapp Web, click in image, copy link address, click in Wpp web customizer icon, paste link and click in Change Background.
 Note: This is necessary because Whatsapp Web blocks with CSP, then only accept images from Whatsapp.com and Whatsapp.net

-##Features:
-- Change the chat background

 ##Change log:
+0.1.4
+- Bug fixes

 0.1.3
 - Add remove backgrond button
 - Improvement in used memory